kabarton62/cybersec-tools-II/sqli/exercise1.md

 git clone https://github.com/thomaslaurenson/startrek_payroll.git
 cd startrek_payroll
 ```
-> Clone the thomaslaurenson/startrek_payroll repository and capture a screenshot of the contents of the repository.
+> :anger: Clone the thomaslaurenson/startrek_payroll repository and capture a screenshot of the contents of the repository.

 ### Challenge 2: All that Stuff in this Repo!
 GitHub content is normally safe, but GitHub repositories could also be used to distribute malicious or harmful content.
 It is a good practice to examine content in a repository you do not own or control before running scripts or deploying applications, so let's look at what is in the repository.